 His boxing style is the most normal, as he just dishes out punches, albeit incredible strong ones.
 Named for constantly putting his opponents to rest, Mr. Sandman is ill-tempered and will stop at nothing to win once you start gaining the upper hand in the match.
-Originally from New York City but the Wii version changes it to Philadelphia.
+Listed as from Philadelphia originally, changed to New York City in the SNES manual, and the Wii version changes it back to Philly.

 Weighing in at 440 lbs., this Canadian has one huge advantage: you can’t deliver a body blow.
 He’ll just taunt you by stick his giant tongue at you.
 Grew up beating up animals in the forest.
 Bear Hugger clearly isn’t a member of PETA.
 He originates from Super Punch Out in the arcades and later shows up in the SNES and Wii games.

 Inspired by Bruce Lee and Jackie Chan, Dragon Chan is an ex-kick boxer, and he’s not afraid to use his kicks in the boxing ring, especially when jumping off from the ropes.
 He even has a healing ability.
 Once you get to know his style, you’ll realize that he is all about offense, with a really weak defense.